MSc Clinical Pharmacy for Secondary and Tertiary Care (PG Cert, PG Dip)

 This module is for the PGDip and MSc.
 The module aims to develop the knowledge and skills required to deliver and critique education and training sessions to healthcare professionals.

 A significant portion of learning activities will take place in your workplace as you apply your acquired knowledge and skills to the care of your patients.
 Students are expected to undertake approximately 8-10 hours per week of private study (which includes preparation for webinars and workshops, as well as completing assignments).

-Due to the impact of Covid-19, all live (synchronous) teaching activities will be delivered online by experienced and specialist practising pharmacists.
-When social distancing restrictions are eased, university-based teaching sessions will resume.
-Webinars are held either during week day lunch times (typically 1.00pm to 2.00pm) or during week day evenings (typically 8:00pm to 9:00pm).
+Webinars are held either during weekday lunch times (typically 1.00pm to 2.00pm) or during week day evenings (typically 8:00pm to 9:00pm).
 Dates will be provided following registration on the programme.
 Recordings of all sessions will be made available for those unable to attend.

-The programme’s blended learning approach features a range of online directed study activities (including recommended reading, short recorded lectures and online quizzes), webinars, face-to-face study days (in the form of seminars and workshops) and workplace-based learning.
-In order to develop an ethos of adult learning, didactic teaching methods are minimised and completing the pre-requisites before attending webinars and study days will enable you to get the most benefit.
+The programme’s blended learning approach features a range of online directed study activities (including recommended reading, short recorded lectures and quizzes), webinars, face-to-face study days (in the form of seminars and workshops) and workplace-based learning.
+To develop an ethos of adult learning, didactic teaching methods are minimised and completing the pre-requisites before attending webinars and workshops will enable you to get the most benefit.

 The programme team will allocate you with a Personal Tutor who will offer 1:1 tutorials to discuss: